mozilla-services/ads-client-mobile-examples/docs/local_setup.md

 Once this is all complete, you should be able to follow the rest of this guide to publish a local A-S artifact and ingest it in the Android app!

-## Build & Publish from Application Services
+### Build & Publish from Application Services to local Maven

 In order to test local changes to the application-services `ads-client` component, we can publish to a local Maven that the app can consume from.